Home

 Obtaining granular customer data

-Several AR products (Enhance being one of them) come with baked-in functionality that allows for user data capture.
+Several AR products (Enhance XR being one of them) come with baked-in functionality that allows for user data capture.
 Businesses can track critical data such as the amount of time users are spending on their online pages and properties, geographies and industries they hail from, their role and rank in the organizational hierarchy, features that are catching their fancy, and so on.
 In the competitive markets of today, this information is gold for decision makers, product managers and marketers.

 Oh – and it’s portable, too

-A web-based 3D/AR experience – such as the one crafted by the Enhance team – is ubiquitous in nature.
+A web-based 3D/AR experience – such as the one crafted by the Enhance XR team – is ubiquitous in nature.
 It lives on the website, handsets and print collateral (such as brochures, catalogues and booklets), making for a literally ‘mobile’ asset.
 One can carry it to the corner office for a laptop presentation, let a stranger plug into it during a flight, or share it with multiple participants simultaneously during a Zoom call… all in a click or three.

 Customer engagement: reimagined